jyanivaddi/ERA_V1/session_10/README.md

 * __Residual Block__: Residual blocks provide the ability for the model to achieve multiple receptive fields so that objects of various sizes can be easily detected.
 This is achieved by adding skip connections to the convolution blocks.
 In the resnet model, a skip connection is added after two successive convolutions. i.e., the output of a convolution block is added to the output of two convolution blocks away.
 This helps the network to feed the smaller features deeper in the network.
 Prior to adding skip connections, a pooled convolution is added to reduce the feature size.
 * __Output Block__: In the output block, a max pooling layer is applied to make the feature size 1.
 The outputs are then expanded with a fully connected layer which outputs 10 channels that feed into a softmax function.

 Here is a summary of the model we used to perform classification.
-The modlarized code is written in
+The model definition is implemented as a fully modular code [here](https://github.com/jyanivaddi/ERA_V1/blob/master/session_10/custom_resnet/custom_resnet.py).

 ```
 =====================================================================================================================================================================